lightwastak3n/coding-problems/README.md

-# Coding problems
+# Coding problems solutions
-I like doing coding problems and the best way to learn is to teach so here are some solutions.
-I hope someone finds it useful.
+Click on a link to see the table.
+Solutions mostly in Python and Javascript.

 ## <img height=30 src="media/HackerRank_logo.png"> HackerRank